Ehlers–Danlos syndrome: Musculoskeletal

 Musculoskeletal symptoms include hyperflexible joints that are unstable and prone to sprain, dislocation, subluxation, and hyperextension.
 As a result of frequent tissue injury, there can be an early onset of advanced osteoarthritis, chronic degenerative joint disease, swan-neck deformity of the fingers, and Boutonniere deformity of the fingers.
-Tendon and ligament laxity offer minuscule protection from tearing in muscles and tendons, but these problems still persist.
+Tendon and ligament laxity offer minuscule protection from tearing in muscles and tendons, but these problems persist.

 Deformities of the spine, such as scoliosis (curvature of the spine), kyphosis (a thoracic hump), tethered spinal cord syndrome, craniocervical instability (CCI), and atlantoaxial instability may also be present.
 Osteoporosis and osteopenia are also associated with EDS and symptomatic joint hypermobility.

 There can also be myalgia (muscle pain) and arthralgia (joint pain), which may be severe and disabling.
 Trendelenburg's sign is often seen, which means that when standing on one leg, the pelvis drops on the other side.
 Osgood–Schlatter disease, a painful lump on the knee, is common as well.
 In infants, walking can be delayed (beyond 18 months of age), and bottom-shuffling instead of crawling occurs.